 Now go into a little into actual coding language.

 We all know original computer codes are binary.
 Now it is still binary, but more coding programs make it a little easier so coders don’t have to write binary codes.
 But it is still helpful for kids to understand how binary codes work.
 This fun coding activity lets kids code their names into necklaces using beads of different colors.
 It makes the binary concept easy for kids understand.

 A very commonly used command in coding is “If … Then …”.
 It tells the computer to execute an action when something happens.
 For example, if someone type the letter A, then show letter A on the screen.
 A fun way to teach kids the language is to play the “If – Then” game.
 You can play it in the backyard, or in a park, or any open space.
 I like the ability to adapt to kids of different age.

 These two coding activities with LEGO are great for those hands-on kids who loves LEGO.
 Kids learn the binary codes and basic coding commands while moving the LEGO mini figure around.

 If you are looking for a good board game for kids to learn coding, Code Monkey Island is a great game for kids to learn computer coding logic and even some code syntax.

 Robot Turtle is another fun board game for kids to learn programming fundamentals and language.
 Kids as young as preschool can play.

 Looking for more resource for kids to learn computer coding?
 Check out our picks of Best Learning Tools for Kids for Computer Coding.
+However, before jumping into any of these tools, you may want to read 5 Crucial Coding Skills You can Teach at Home without a Computer, why and how to teach these skills.
 What is a better way to learn than playing?
 Check out 12 Toys Teaching Kids Computer program and Coding.